telerik/winforms-docs/controls/treeview/export-data/spread-export.md

 # Spread Export

 __TreeViewSpreadExport__ utilizes our [RadSpreadProcessing](http://docs.telerik.com/devtools/document-processing/libraries/radspreadprocessing/overview) libraries to export the contents of __RadTreeView__ to *xlsx, csv, pdf* or *txt* formats.

+>note As of **R3 2020 SP1** TreeViewSpreadExport also supports exporting to *xls*.

 This article will explain in detail the SpreadExport capabilities and will demonstrate how you can use it.

 * [Exporting Data](#exporting-data)